MaybeTooFoolish/Molecular-Solubility-Prediction/Log.md

 After exploring available datasets, I selected the Delaney (ESOL) dataset because it provides experimentally measured aqueous solubilities together with molecular structures represented as SMILES strings.

 I chose RDKit to generate molecular descriptors and used AI as a programming assistant to accelerate environment setup, imports, and exploration of possible descriptor sets.
-The scientific design decisions—including descriptor selection, model comparison, and evaluation strategy—were made during the project's development.
+The scientific design decisions including descriptor selection, model comparison, and evaluation strategy were made during the project's development.

 ## July 3, 2026